OlgaCarvalho/first_personal_website/_posts/2021-09-30-tools-i-used-for-my-msc-thesis.md

 title: "Tools I Used For My MSc Thesis"
 date: 2021-09-30
 ---
+# Tools I Used For My MSc Thesis

 Today marks one year I finished my masters.

 One year ago at 3pm I was defending my MSc Thesis by video-conference (mid Covid19 pandemic).